-How our audit addressed the key audit matter

-We performed the following audit procedures:

-- We discussed with Management the valuation method used for the lease vehicle portfolio.
-In particular, we challenged Management's considerations of the gross loss ratio and portfolio diversification. - Based on samples, we tested the accuracy and completeness of the data input to the servicer's IT system by reconciling them with the lease contract information maintained in the accounting system. - We assessed and tested the design and operating effectiveness of key controls over the valuation of the lease vehicle portfolio.
+Valuation of the lease vehicle portfolio Key audit matter How our audit addressed the key audit matter The entity acts as a lessor.
+The lease vehicle portfolio rep-We performed the following audit procedures: resents the value of the leased cars (the underlying leasecontracts qualify as operating leases). · We discussed with Management the valuation method used for the lease vehicle portfolio.
+In particular, As at 31 December 2021, the lease vehicle portfolio we challenged Management's considerations of the gross amounted to CHF 307.0 million (92.3% of total assets). loss ratio and portfolio diversification.
+Due to the significance of these assets for the financial · Based on samples, we tested the accuracy and comstatements, we consider the valuation of the lease vehicle pleteness of the data input to the servicer's IT system by portfolio as a key audit matter. reconciling them with the lease contract information maintained in the accounting system.
+In order to assess the value of the lease vehicle portfolio as vehicle portfolio.